-In terms of the specifics of the Commission's work programme, the rationale for the focus on the White Paper's Five Foundations of productivity provides the opportunity to use West Midlands Combined Authority's (WMCA's) 'trailblazer' status to gain first mover advantage from the early agreement of a Local Industrial Strategy (LIS) and accompanying devolution settlement with government.
+The focus on the White Paper's 'Five Foundations of productivity' provides the opportunity to use West Midlands Combined Authority's (WMCA's) 'trailblazer' status to gain first mover advantage following early agreement of a Local Industrial Strategy (LIS) and accompanying devolution settlement with government.
 The sector-led deep dives are at various stages of 'work-in-progress', but they have provided valuable insights - including encouraging signs of growth in Advanced Manufacturing and Engineering (AME) and Business, Professional and Financial Services (BPFS) and strong performance and opportunities in energy and environmental technology.